nextstepitt/standard-course-template/README.md

 Note: %, $, {, #, &, _, and } are special characters in LaTeX text and must be escaped by preceeding them with a backslash.
 These characters are not special in a code block.
 Full details about LaTeX special characters is available at https://en.wikibooks.org/wiki/LaTeX/Special_Characters.

-The workbook is designed to be formatted into PDF textbook or PDF slides.
-In the textbook as many topics as possible are placed on each page to save space and printing costs.
-Topics are numbered, so instead of slide pages tracking page for page refer to topic numbers.

-The slides are in 16:9 ratio in landscape mode.
-Slides have one topic per page; if the information does not fit on one page it is extended onto following pages.

 The workbook is divided into a preamble of LaTeX definitions for consistent course material, and a series of subfiles in each chapter of the book.
 The book starts with a *00_Front-Matter* chapter that contains subfiles for: